United Kingdom Curriculum Vitae (CV) Example

 When you’re applying for an international job, you’ll need to know the expected CV format and content required – and this can vary widely, depending upon the nation you’re targeting.
 A CV written for a job in the United Kingdom will be slightly different than one written for another country like Germany or Portugal.

 Tips for Writing a CV for a Job in the United Kingdom

 Include personal information.
 Like any resume or CV, include your name, address, phone number, and email address at the top.
 While some countries require you to include other personal information, such as your marital status or age, this is not required in the UK.
-You also do not need to include a photo of yourself (unless this is specifically requested).
+You also do not need to include a photo of yourself (unless this is specifically requested by an employer).

 Write more than one page (if necessary).
-Most resumes are only one page in length (unless someone is applying for an upper-level position and has extensive experience).
-However, this is not the case for CVs.
+Most resumes in the United States are only one page in length (unless someone is applying for an upper-level position and has extensive experience).
+However, this is not the case for CVs in the UK.
 Your CV can be two or more pages.
 Of course, you only want to include relevant information in your CV, so don’t add information just for the sake of lengthening your CV.
 Also, avoid having only one or two lines on the final page of your CV.
 This looks messy; in this case, revise your CV so it fills out each page.